This is a simple IoT toggle switch demo application for Zephyr on the Adafruit Feather TFT ESP32-S3 board. It works with Adafruit IO.

 (.venv) $ cd zphqst-03

-The samples below use make
+The examples below use make

 in a terminal on Debian 12 to run commands for